rikkimax/DIPs/DIPs/DIP1xxx-RC.md

        - If documented with a body this should be treated as documentation for what it should do.

     9. Signatures may not have constructors.
 But they all have destructors + postblit and will automatically forward to the implementation if it exists.
 Otherwise they have empty function bodies.
+    10. Inside of a signature multiple ``alias this`` acts as additional inheritance to the ones defined at the signature name level.
+This adds no additional logic associated with ``alias this`` and calls into the existing inheritance support.

 2. Extension to ``typeof(Signature, Identifier=Value, ...)``.
 Where Value can be a type or expression.
 Evaluates out the hidden arguments to a signature.
 3. Is expression is extended to support checking if a given type is a signature.
 Unresolved (the hidden arguments) will match ``is(T==signature)``.
 Resolved signatures will match ``is(T:signature)``.
 It is unexpected that a library/framework can do much with the prior.
 For checking if a type is a signature ``is(T:Signature)`` is to be used e.g. ``is(T:Image)``.